 The festival is a beacon for people seeking a taste of Savin Rock nostalgia, showcasing the time-honored recipe — musical groups, rides, games, mouthwatering foods — that made “the Rock” so special and so storied as “the playground of New England.”

-From the dawn of the Savin Rock House hotel in 1838, Savin Rock had long been a resort hub until it was formally incorporated as an amusement park by the Savin Rock Park Co. on Memorial Day 1925, when it opened to 300,000 visitors and 66,000 automobiles in one spectacular day.
+From the dawn of the Savin Rock House hotel in 1838, Savin Rock had long been a resort hub until it was officially incorporated as an amusement park by the Savin Rock Park Co.
+Inc. on Memorial Day 1925, when it opened to 300,000 visitors and 66,000 automobiles in one spectacular day.

 — MICHAEL P. WALSH, Public Relations Information Coordinator

 Read the story and see the photos from the 2023 Savin Rock Festival.